AhmedSaeed4/30-Days-C-Task-1/task 3/readme.md

 It’s much better at processing distinct inputs text, video, audio, and images simultaneously, rather than treating them as separate steps.
 This allows it to reason across different formats in real-time.
 For example, in this (http://blog.google/products/gemini/gemini-3/#build-anything) article mentions you could show it a video of you playing pickleball and it can analyze your form to give you coaching tips, or it can decipher handwritten recipes in different languages and turn them into a digital cookbook.

 ## 4. Name any two developer tools introduced with Gemini 3.0.
-- Google Antigravity
+- Google Antigravity - A new AI-focused IDE that gives agents their own internal browser and terminal.
+This allows them to plan, code, and actually test web applications independently, rather than just writing code snippets
-- GenUI
+- GenUI - A tool that lets the AI generate interactive widgets and visual layouts instantly.